 Computer Use: The operation of computers in the classroom can be a distraction to both the user and those around him or her.
 As a result, students may NOT use personal computers in class, unless authorized by the instructor.
-This includes tablets and smartphones, as well as traditional laptop computers.

 Testing Periods: No electronic devices, aside from those medically necessary and those specifically permitted by the instructor, may be utilized during any testing period.
 Students may not wear hats with bills protruding in front.
-All exams will be proctored, either by the instructor or by a third party authorized by the instructor.
+Students may not leave the classroom for any reason during testing until having completed and submitted all exam materials to the instructor.

 Assignment Submissions: Unless otherwise stated, all assignments are due in class and on paper.
 Major writing assignments will be due via turnitin.com.
-Submissions of such papers via any other method will NOT be accepted.
+Submissions of such papers via the Canvas system will NOT be accepted.

 Late Assignment Policy: Assignment due dates will be announced in advance and the assignments are due at the beginning of the period in which they are due.
 Any assignment received after the specified collection time will be considered late.
-Only team paper assignments will be accepted late.
+Only case study assignments will be accepted late.
 Chapter problems and questions must be submitted on time in order to be accepted for a grade.
 In the event that you will not be in class when an assignment is due, the assignment may be submitted via e-mail prior to the beginning of the specified class period and be considered as received timely.
+Assignments may be submitted early, as long as the correct format is utilized.

 Late assignments lose 10% of their assigned grade for each day late.
 Those received on the due date but after the time that others have been collected will lose 10%.
 Thereafter, assignments will lose an additional 10% per day late.
 For instance, work due in class on a Tuesday, which is turned in on Thursday will be docked 30%.
 NO ASSIGNMENTS WILL BE ACCEPTED AFTER 2 DAYS HAVE PASSED, e.g., if due Tuesday, the late work will not be accepted after Thursday, close of business.
-Late work may be submitted via e-mail/ Canvas when appropriate.
+Late work may be submitted via e-mail.

 Email Communication: All communication with instructors must be done through student email accounts or the Canvas messaging system only.
-Instructors cannot communicate with students about their course work or grades through students personal email accounts.
+Instructors cannot communicate with students about their course work or grades through student's personal email accounts.

 Absences Policy: If you anticipate being absent during the quarter, I'm willing to make alternate arrangements regarding assignments and exams, if such arrangements are made in advance.
-For weather-related absences, please use Public Safety approved means of determining school closures.
+For weather-related absences, please tune in to local radio stations (KOMO, etc.) regarding school closures.
 You must always be the judge of your own personal safety, and I will accept your judgment.
 In the event of any absence, it is the student's responsibility to obtain missed class lecture notes, hand-outs, and assignments from another student, or check the website; do not call me or email me unless it is an emergency.
 When you need to miss, contact your teammates.
 Should a medical problem or emergency situation result in an absence, assignments may be submitted late without penalty if documentation of the situation is also provided.